 ed.
-If the UM decides that \underline{Mm} ediation efforts are not productive, then the UM may choose to terminate the \underline{Mm} ediation \underline{Pp} eriod at any time.
+If the UM decides that $\underline{Mm}$ ediation efforts are not productive, then the UM may choose to terminate the $\underline{Mm}$ ediation $\underline{Pp}$ eriod at any time.

-de.
-If the Mmediation Pperiod expires or is terminated by any party as described above, the UM shall immediately notify the UGO and all Mediation participants of this situation in writing within three (3) working days.
+described above, the UM shall immediately notify the UGO and all Mediation participants of this situation in writing within three (3) working days.
 The UGO shall then notify the Grievant and the Supervisor of this situation within three (3) working days of receiving this notification from the UM.
 The Covered Member Grievant shall then have five (5) working days after the date the UM provides such notice receiving this notification from the UGO to initiate the formal Grievance hearing process regarding any Grievable Action (see Section K.9).